ryan-miller/sigsightshtml/README.md

 Directions
 1. Open sigsights.html from file in a web browser.
 CORS protection must be bypassed.
 Safari seems to work well.
-2. Copy and paste in the dstoken and duo token from a salt browser session.
+2. Copy and paste in the dstoken and duo token from a salt browser session (lines ~788/789).
 (Alternately, there is commented out code to use a x-api-user and x-api-token headers).
 3. Enjoy!

 Contributions